 (Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-Each wave, datasets in Excel format are produced alongside the statistical bulletin.
-Each workbook contains several different tabs which are clearly labelled and provide data and information collected for that specific wave, broken down by industry and size band.
-As questions vary every wave, we include a link to the latest questions for the current live wave and a link to previous waves questions on the Office for National Statistics (ONS)website.
+Each wave, accessible datasets in an Excel format are produced alongside the statistical bulletin.
+Each workbook contains several different tabs, which are clearly labelled and provide data and information collected for that specific wave as well as previous waves, so results are presented in a time series format.
+Estimates are broken down by industry, size band and trading status.
+As questions vary every wave, we include a link to the latest questions for the current live wave and a link to questions from previous waves on the Office for National Statistics (ONS) website.

-Anonymised BICS data are sent to the ONS' Secure Research Service (SRS) and UK data service (UKDS) to allow users access to the microdata.
-BICS data are added on a fortnightly basis, with an approximate three-week lag between the initial BICS publication and the data being made available on the SRS and UKDS.
+Anonymised data from the Business Insights and Conditions Survey (BICS) are sent to the ONS' Secure Research Service (SRS) and UK data service (UKDS) to allow users access to the microdata.
+BICS data are added on a fortnightly basis, with an approximate three-week delay between the initial BICS publication and the data being made available on the SRS and UKDS.
 The microdata are processed to ensure that no specific business can be identified.

 Timeliness and punctuality

 (Timeliness refers to the lapse of time between data collection and data delivery.
 Punctuality refers to the gap between planned and actual data delivery dates.)

 The Business Insights and Conditions Survey (BICS) collects data every day through its online questionnaire, with every two-week period having a set group of questions referred to as a "Wave".
 Results from each wave are published just four days after the survey closes, and accompanying analysis is also provided.
 The publication and dataset are published every other Thursday on the Office for National Statistics (ONS) website (four days after the survey end date).